horstjens/Python-Lessons/dicegame/chapter_02.md

 color3 = sg.theme_background_color()
 ```

-PySimpleGUI supports different color _themes_ and some functions to get certain colors from the actual theme.
+PySimpleGUI supports different color _themes_ and some functions to get certain colors from the actual color theme.
 More about themes later.

 A new _dictionary_ is created and stored in the variable _locked_.
 The _keys_ of this dictionary are the same as the _keys_ of the button widgets: ("d1", "d2", ... "d5").

-The _values_ of _locked_ are `boolean` values and at the beginning of the program they are all set to `False`.
+The _values_ of the _locked_ dictionary are `boolean` values and at the beginning of the program they are all set to `False`.

 The event handler toggles the value in the _locked_ dictionary if one of the five buttons is clicked:
   * not `True` becomes `False`